ichaturvedi/football-injury-prediction/README.md

 - Injury-associated player ranking
 - Optional sensor-fusion using a football injury dataset

 The code was developed as part of research into trajectory-based football injury risk analysis and temporal modelling of multi-agent sports systems.
+The red box in this demo is trying to track players with risk of injury.

 <img width="320" height="180" alt="Image" src="https://github.com/user-attachments/assets/c7c7d3f7-06b3-4dd0-8c9c-49325808516c" />
 ---